aws-samples/amazon-mwaa-examples/blueprints/README.md

 ## Description

-This is a collection of getting started blueprints for using Amazon Managed Workflows for Apache Airflow (MWAA).
+This is a collection of getting started blueprints for building pipelines that run in Amazon Managed Workflows for Apache Airflow (MWAA).
 Below is the high level structure and the key files

 ```sh